A detailed syllabus helps both instructors and students. Syllabi should contain the following information:

 4. Standards, Goals, Objectives, or Outcomes

-- Institutional standards, goals, objectives, or outcomes: such as general education outcomes, departmental learning outcomes (listed in the university catalogue), college-level standards, or professional organization standards
+- Institutional standards, goals, objectives, or outcomes: such as general education outcomes, departmental learning outcomes (listed in the university catalog), college-level standards, or professional organization standards

 - Course objectives or outcomes: aligned with the institutional standards above and expressed as expectations of what students will be able to do by the end of the course to demonstrate evidence of their understanding or ability.